 I cannot ship isopods to Hawaii or Florida.
 For other restrictions, please see each item.

-Armadillidium klugii ‘Montenegro’, Clown Isopod, $3.50 each, available (cannot ship to Florida)
+Armadillidium klugii ‘Montenegro’, Clown Isopod, $3.50 each, not currently available (cannot ship to Florida)

 This striking species is thought to mimic venomous spiders with which it shares a native range.
 The isopod, of course, is not venomous.
 It appreciates good ventilation and plenty of dry substrate, though it needs a moist area where it can hydrate.
 They are a somewhat shy species that appreciates high protein foods.